karlan/AGN_templates/README.md

     f_{AGN_temp} = any of the normal, WDD, or HDD intrinsic AGN template (or a combination of two), if there is enough reason to believe that the polar dust component is very weak or non-exist.
                  = any of the reddend AGN templates
+		 = any of the three intrinsic AGN templates + template for polar dust emissin , if only to get a very crude results

 the host galaxy IR template

     f_{host_IR} = any of the Rieke+09 templates with loglum = 9.5-12.5, if z <4-5
                 = Haro 11 template, if z=5-7 optically-selected quasars

 (to be completed)

 ### How to infer the polar dust emission strength?

+Before any fittings, the host galaxy mid-IR contribution should be properly removed (or considered in the SED decompositions).

 Find the best reddened AGN templates that matched the overall SEDs together with other templates, then look for the f{pol, s+e} column in obsagn_temp.[type].index.lis

+You may also combine any one of the three intrinsic AGN templates with the template for the polar dust emission to get an estimation.

 (to be completed)